johantre/msword-properties-generator/README.md

     - Filling out a GitHub Actions form.<br>This will be the form that triggers the generation of the document pairs. (.docx and .pdf)

 At the moment of writing, depending of your choice, after the above actions this will result in:
-- Sending a mail to the provided mail of the provider with the generated documents
+- Sending a mail to the given mail of the Provider with the generated documents
 - Uploading the documents to the Dropbox of the owner of this repository.
 - Customer data will not be stored.
 - Provider data *will* be stored in this Repo, encrypted to protect your privacy.